 Two new financial resources are being created under the NextGenerationEU initiative:

-The Resilience and Recovery Mechanism
+The Recovery and Resilience Mechanism